-Labour Economics and Public Economics
+Research keywords: Labour Economics and Public Economics.

 Barbara’s main area of interest is applied labour economics.
 The focus of some of her recent contributions is the impact of job search frictions on labor market performance, with applications to unemployment dynamics, welfare policy and interdependencies across local labour markets.
 She has also carried out research on the causes and characteristics of gender inequalities in wages and employment rates, both in a historical perspective and across countries, with emphasis on the role of employment selection mechanisms, structural transformation, and interactions within the household.

-"Job and wage mobility with minimum wages and imperfect compliance" (joint with Zvi Eckstein and Suqin Ge).
-Journal of Applied Econometrics 26: 580-612, 2011.
+- Eckstein Z., Ge S., Petrongolo B. (2011) "Job and wage mobility with minimum wages and imperfect compliance", Journal of Applied Econometrics 26: 580-612.

 - Petrongolo B. (2009) "The long-term effects of job search requirements: Evidence from the UK JSA reform".
-Journal of Public Economics 93: 1234-1253, 2009.
+Journal of Public Economics 93: 1234-1253.

-"Unequal pay or unequal employment?
-A cross-country analysis of gender gaps" (joint with Claudia Olivetti).
-Journal of Labor Economics 26: 621-654, 2008.
+- Olivetti C., Petrongolo B. (2008) "Unequal pay or unequal employment?
+A cross-country analysis of gender gaps", Journal of Labor Economics 26: 621-654.

-"A test between stock-flow matching and the random matching function approach" (joint with Melvyn Coles).
-International Economic Review 49: 1113-1141, 2008.
+- Coles M., Petrongolo B. (2008) "A test between stock-flow matching and the random matching function approach", International Economic Review 49: 1113-1141.

 Barbara Petrongolo’s work on the causes of youth unemployment and long-term unemployment has informed the current debate and recommendations on welfare policies.
 She has given talks on this and related topics at HM Treasury, 10 Downing Street, the Bank of England, the OECD and the EBRD.
 Findings from her research have been covered by the Financial Times, the Independent, the Daily Telegraph, El Pais, and BBC Radio World Service.